alejandralopezgalan/alejandralopezgalan.github.io/_projects/2_project.md

 {% include figure.liquid path="assets/img/project2_kaggle_data_original.png" class="img-fluid rounded z-depth-1" %}

-Review or improve this texto in British English:
 The objective is to refine our dataset, ensuring it is well-structured and primed for analysis.

 Criteria for the cleaned data: